austinconnor1836/my-notes/architectural-design.md

 - reduces visibility of interactions, since a monitor would have to know the complete state of the server

 #### 3.4.7 Remote Data Access (RDA)
+The remote data access style is a variant of client-server that spreads the application state across both client and server.

+Advantages:
+- a large data set can be iteratively reduced on the server side without transmitting it across the network, improving efficiency
+- visibility is improved by using a standard query language

+Disadvantages:
+- the client needs to understand the same database manipulation concepts as the server implementation (lacking simplicity) and storing application context on the server decreases scalability.
+- reliability also suffers, since partial failure can leave the workspace in an unknown state

+### 3.5 Mobile Code Styles